mikezuff/gish/README.md

 ### Clean
 Remove all untracked files. `-n` lists files that would be removed, `-f` enables removal.
 One flag must be provided.

-Clone the root repo manually.
-Within that repo, `gish update` will recursively clone the externals.
+### Recursive git
 Normal git commands are performed on the root repo and all externals, recursively.
 For example, `gish status -uno` will show the status for all the repos, hiding the untracked files.

 Installation
 ------------